PendalF89/yii2-image-resizer/README.md

         'enableRewrite'        => true,
         // array|string the driver to use.
 This can be either a single driver name or an array of driver names.
         // If the latter, the first available driver will be used.
-        'driver'               => ['gd2', 'imagick', 'gmagick'],
+        'driver'               => ['gmagick', 'imagick', 'gd2'],
         // image creation mode.
         'mode'                 => 'inset',
         // enable to delete all images, which sizes not in $this->sizes array 'deleteNonActualSizes' => false,
-        // background alpha (transparency) to use when creating thumbnails in `ImageInterface::THUMBNAIL_INSET`
+        // background transparency to use when creating thumbnails in `ImageInterface::THUMBNAIL_INSET`.
-	    // mode with both width and height specified.
-Default is solid.
+	// If "true", background will be transparent, if "false", will be white color.
+	// Note, than jpeg images not support transparent background.
-        'thumbnailBackgroundAlpha' => 0,
+        'bgTransparent' => false,
-        // whether add thumbnail box if source image less than thumbnail size.
+        // want you to get thumbs of a fixed size or not.
+Has no effect, if $mode set "outbound".
+	// If "true" then thumbs will be the exact same size as in the $sizes array.
+	// The background will be filled with white color.
+	// Background transparency is controlled by the parameter $bgTransparent.
+	// If "false", then thumbs will have a proportional size.
+If the size of the thumbs larger than the original image,
+	// the thumbs will be the size of the original image.
-        'addBox' => true,
+        'fixedSize' => true,
     ],
 ],
 ```